nxt3d/ensips/ensips/key-parameters.md

 ## Abstract

-This ENSIP defines Key Parameters, an extension to ENS record keys (both text records via ENSIP-5 and data records via ENSIP-24) that allows for dynamic or contextual data to be stored and referenced by appending a parameter after a colon (`:`).
+This ENSIP defines Key Parameters, an extension to ENS record keys (both text records via ENSIP-5 and data records via ENSIP-24) that allows for dynamic or contextual data to be stored and referenced by appending a parameter after a colon followed by a space (`: `), following the TOON (Token-Oriented Object Notation) format.
 This enables richer, more flexible key-value data for agentic systems, dApps, and other ENS-integrated applications.

 ## Motivation